-Since you will most likely be throwing your get-together at night, making sure that your area is well lit should be a priority.
+Since you will most likely be throwing your get-together at night, ensuring your area is well-lit should be a priority.
 Not only does lighting make sure that people can see, but it adds ambiance and magic to the air.
-Edison style string lights are big and give off quite the glow.
+Edison-style string lights are big and give off quite the glow.
 These bulbs also look lovely strung up into trees or into a veranda.
 Larger lights, like paper or Moroccan-Esque lanterns, also are beautiful when hung above your seating area.

 Take a seat

 Having lots of seating is also important for any party.
 If you already happen to have a long dining table, you can move it outside for the night, and use mismatched chairs to create an eclectic style.
 You shouldn’t worry about everything matching perfectly; have fun throwing together your favorite dishes and silverware to create a table setting that’s unique to you.

 I take great pride in preparing the table for gatherings.
 I have different table runners to support a variety of themes.
 Candles and fresh flowers make perfect table decorations for a midsummer’s eve party.
 Candles add ambiance as the beautiful fragrance fills the air.